Chamber of Auditors of Azerbaijan Republic

-In accordance with the Law on Audit of 1994 as amended in 2004, the CAAR is responsible for establishing and conducting quality assurance (QA) reviews of all auditors.
+In accordance with the Law on Audit of 1994 as amended in 2004, the CAAR is responsible for establishing and implementing quality assurance (QA) reviews of all auditors.
 The system was originally developed in 2008 and has subsequently been updated.

-In 2015, CAAR conducted a self-assessment of its QA review system against SMO 1 and reported partial compliance, with gaps identified in a number of requirements related to the review cycle and consideration of public oversight.
-At that time it was recommended that CAAR establish and implement specific plans aimed at bring the system fully in line with SMO 1.
+In 2015, CAAR conducted a self-assessment of its QA review system against SMO 1 requirements and reported partial compliance, with gaps identified in several requirements related to the review cycle and consideration of public oversight.
+At the time, it was recommended that CAAR establish and implement specific plans aimed at bringing the system fully in line with SMO 1.
 In 2018, CAAR reported improved compliance with SMO 1, with differences persisting related to the review cycle and consideration of public oversight.
 In its 2020 SMO Action Plan, CAAR indicates that the system was brought overall in line with SMO 1, with the exception of adoption of the most recent version of ISQC 1 and ISA 220.

-The Regulations on Auditing Service Quality Control in Azerbaijan Republic (Decision No. 190/2 of 2008) and the Regulation on Quality Control Committee of the Chamber of Auditors of the Republic of Azerbaijan (Decision No. 210/2 of 2010), outline procedures for the implementation of QA reviews and establish the Quality Control Committee (QCC) as an executive body of the Council of CAAR, comprising CAAR members and non-members with expertise in conducting inspections.
+The 2016 Rules on Quality Control of Auditing Services in the Republic of Azerbaijan and the Regulation on Quality Control Committee of the Chamber of Auditors of the Republic of Azerbaijan outline procedures for the implementation of QA reviews and establish the Quality Control Committee (QCC) as an executive body of the Council of CAAR, comprising CAAR members and non-members with expertise in conducting inspections.
 Regulations on QA reviews are available on CAAR’s website.

 At the beginning of each year, the QCC publishes a report on the results of the reviews, deficiencies identified, and measures taken during the past year.

 Inspections are carried out by professional auditors with at least 10 years of audit experience.
 Inspectors are required to take professional development courses as well as specialized annual trainings.

 ISQC 1 and ISA 220 (2016-2017 version) have been adopted as the quality control standards.
 The chamber reports to conduct ongoing activities to support its members in the process of QA reviews by providing updates and instructions on creating and maintaining an effective quality control system and offers continuing professional development programs and seminars based on review findings.
-For example, according to the Report on the Results of the Activities of the Chamber of Auditors of Azerbaijan for 2017, CAAR conducts workshops on quality control such as the one held on March 6, 2017 informing auditors about the results of audits carried out in 2016.
-It also offered several seminars to provide guidance on the procedures of internal quality control—for example, on October 26, 2016, CAAR organized a seminar called “Instruction on the Implementation of Internal Quality Control of Audit.”
+This information is captured in the Report on the Results of the Activities of the Chamber of Auditors of Azerbaijan for 2019.

-In an effort to support its small and medium-sized entities members with quality control, the organization translated and disseminated the Guide to Quality Control for Small- and Medium-Sized Practices in 2009 and conducted training seminars on the material produced.
+In an effort to support its small and medium-sized members with quality control, the organization translated and disseminated the Guide to Quality Control for Small- and Medium-Sized Practices first in 2009 and later adopted Volume I and Volume II, 2018 Edition.

 SMO 2: International Education Standards

-CAAR administers a professional educational program, conducts examinations of prospective auditors, and offers a CPD program.
+CAAR administers a professional educational program for auditors, conducts examinations of prospective auditors, and offers a CPD program.
 Although in its 2018 SMO Action Plan, CAAR indicates that it regularly translates the IES and incorporates them in its educational programs, it appears that as of 2020, the 2010 version of IES has been translated and made available on the CAAR’s website.
-There is no indication that the revised IES of 2015 have been made publicly available or incorporated either by the CAAR or other stakeholders.
+There is no indication that the currently effective IES have been made publicly available or incorporated either by the CAAR or other stakeholders.

 SMO 3: International Standards on Auditing

-Neither the Law on Audit nor other rules and regulations specify auditing standards to be applied in the Republic of Azerbaijan.
-De facto, standards required by the CAAR are to be used.
-The proposed amendments to the Law on Audit are expected to legally authorize CAAR to establish auditing standards; however, as of 2020, the law has not been adopted.
+Neither the Law on Audit of 1994 nor other rules and regulations specify auditing standards to be applied in the Republic of Azerbaijan.
+De facto, standards required by the CAAR used.
+There are proposed amendments to the Law on Audit that would legally authorize CAAR to establish auditing standards; however, as of 2020, the law has not been adopted.

 Since 2005, CAAR has required application of ISA and prior to the adoption of ISA was involved in the development of the national standards on auditing.
 In 2013, CAAR translated the 2013 version of the Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements for use in the jurisdiction, and in 2018 translated and disseminated to practitioners the 2016–2017 Handbook.
 No plans to adopt the latest version (2018) of the standards have been reported as of 2020.

 SMO 4: Code of Ethics for Professional Accountants

 The Law on Audit of 1994 as amended in 2004 does not directly require application of the IESBA Code.
-Nevertheless, CAAR reports that it requires its members, effectively all practicing auditors, to adhere to the IESBA Code of Ethics and has translated the 2014 version into Azerbaijani.
+Nevertheless, CAAR reports that it requires its members, effectively all practicing auditors, to adhere to the IESBA Code of Ethics and has translated the 2018 version into Azerbaijani.

-Compliance with the Code is monitored, according to the CAAR, and the results are made publicly available in the annual reports of the Ethics Committee.
-Complaints and other information received from the various sources by the chamber regarding non-compliance with ethical requirements are carefully investigated and when non-compliance is identified, appropriate administrative and disciplinary actions are taken by the Board based on referrals of the Ethics Committee.
+Compliance with the Code is monitored, according to the CAAR, and the results are made publicly available in the annual reports of the Ethics, Disputes, and Disciplinary Committee.
+Complaints and other information received by the chamber regarding non-compliance with ethical requirements are carefully investigated and when non-compliance is identified, appropriate administrative and disciplinary actions are taken by the Board based on referrals of the Committee.

-CAAR reports that it supports its members with the implementation of the Code through inclusion of ethics-related topics in its continuing professional development course offerings and other trainings.
-According to its 2016 and 2017 annual reports, CAAR offered a number of continuing professional development courses on the topic of ethical requirements such as amendments introduced to the Code by the IESBA.
+CAAR reports that it supports its members with the implementation of the Code by including ethics-related topics in its initial and continuing professional development courses and other trainings.
+According to its 2016 and 2017 annual reports, CAAR offered a number of continuing professional development courses on ethics.
 It also organizes seminars and roundtable events on the subject and reportedly provides materials, resources, and examples on practical application of the Code.
 It remains to be established what version of the Code has been incorporated into CAAR’s educational programming.

 SMO 5: International Public Sector Accounting Standards

-CAAR has no direct responsibility for the adoption of public sector standards in Azerbaijan since it is under the mandate of the Ministry of Finance.
-Nevertheless, CAAR reports to have been working to promote adoption of IPSAS by engaging in discussions with, and providing technical support to, relevant government agencies, including the translation of IPSAS as part of a World Bank project.
-In 2014, CAAR indicated that it prepared an action plan to foster relationship with the executive bodies of the government that have responsibility for adoption of IPSAS in Azerbaijan.
+CAAR has no direct responsibility for the adoption of public sector standards in the Republic of Azerbaijan, which is within the mandate of the Ministry of Finance.
+Nevertheless, CAAR reports to have promoted the adoption of IPSAS by engaging in discussions with, and providing technical support to, relevant government agencies, including the translation of IPSAS in 2011 as part of a World Bank project.
+In 2014, CAAR indicated that it prepared an action plan to foster relationships with the executive bodies of the government that have responsibility for adoption of IPSAS in Azerbaijan.

 In 2019, a new Law on Accounting became effective that adopted IPSAS for application in the Republic of Azerbaijan.
-With this advancement, CAAR indicates that it keeps members aware of developments in the public sector, CAAR reportedly informs its members of new, proposed, and revised IPSAS and other pronouncements issued by IPSASB and organizes roundtables to raise its members’ awareness and understanding of the international standards.
+With this advancement, CAAR indicates that it keeps members aware of developments in the public sector and organizes roundtables to raise its members’ awareness and understanding of the international standards.
 It also includes public sector-related matters into its continuing professional development programming and seminars.

 SMO 6: Investigation and Discipline

-As mandated by the Law on Audit of 1994, the CAAR is responsible for establishing an investigative and disciplinary (I&D) mechanism for its members, which effectively include independent auditors and audit firms.
+As mandated by the Law on Audit of 1994, the CAAR is responsible for establishing an investigative and disciplinary (I&D) mechanism for its members, which effectively include all auditors and audit firms in the jurisdiction.

-As far as alignment with the SMO 6 requirements is concerned, in 2014, CAAR conducted a self-assessment of its I&D system against SMO 6 requirements and identified gaps in (i) the range of sanctions; (ii) activities undertaken to ensure that the public is aware of the I&D system; and (iii) publicizing the results of I&D proceedings.
-As of 2020, the gaps persist and no specific plan to address the gaps has been reported.
+As far as alignment with the SMO 6 requirements is concerned, in 2014, CAAR conducted a self-assessment of its I&D system against the SMO 6 requirements and identified gaps in (i) the range of sanctions; (ii) activities undertaken to ensure that the public is aware of the I&D system; and (iii) publicizing the results of I&D proceedings.
+As of 2020, the gaps persist and no specific plan to address the gaps has been outlined.

 Lastly, CAAR reports that it includes the I&D procedures and consequences of non-compliance as part of initial and continuing professional development courses to inform its members.